 Rotha Johnston – Chairperson

 Rotha Johnston took up her post as Chairwoman in June 2013.
-A Queen’s University graduate, Ms Johnston has had a career in the textiles, economic development and the food sectors.
+A Queen’s University graduate, Ms Johnston has had a career in the textile, the economic development and the food sectors.
 She currently has various investment interests primarily in the property sector.

-In addition, Rotha holds a number of non-executive positions including Director of Northern Ireland Electricity, Belfast Harbour Commissioners and independent Board Member of the Department of Justice.
-Rotha is also a Pro Chancellor at Queen’s University, Belfast.
+In addition, Rotha holds a number of non-executive positions including Director of Northern Ireland Electricity, Member of KPMG NI Advisory Board and a Belfast Harbour Commissioner.

 Previously she was a shareholder and director of Variety Foods Ltd, a food service company supplying the Irish market; Head of Marketing in Moygashel Textiles, part of Lamont Holdings and Business Development Director, LEDU.

-Ms Johnston was also a BBC Trustee, member of the Northern Ireland Economic Council, Deputy Chair of Invest Northern Ireland and a member of the Northern Ireland Council of the Prince’s Trust.
+Ms Johnston was also a BBC Trustee, Pro Chancellor at Queen’s University Belfast and Deputy Chair of Invest Northern Ireland

 In 2006 she was awarded the CBE in recognition of her contribution to industry in Northern Ireland and in 2016 was made a Dame.

 Elaine Sperber – Vice Chair (appointed from 1 July 2015 – 31 December 2018)